Your Travel Experience with Galapagos PRO

 While you explore the two coves and the large bay with spectacular sea life, keep an eye out for seahorses, sea turtles, and the weird and wonderful mola-mola, also known as sunfish.
 In good conditions, Punta Vicente Roca is considered one of the best snorkeling sites in the Galapagos.

-Upon arriving at the harbor at Baltra, you will be driven to the airport for your flight to the mainland or continue with the remaining planned itinerary in the Galapagos Islands.
+Your cruise ends here and from the harbor at Baltra, you will transfer to the airport where you will travel back to Ecuador or continue with your planned program in the Galapagos Islands.